Skip to main content

 Metformin

-• The Panel recommends against the use of metformin for the treatment of COVID-19 in nonhospitalized patients (BIIa) and hospitalized patients (BIII), except in a clinical trial.
+• The Panel recommends against the use of metformin for the treatment of COVID-19 in hospitalized patients, except in a clinical trial (BIII).

 • Patients with COVID-19 who are receiving metformin for an underlying condition should continue this therapy as directed by their health care provider (AIII).